MaliaMcLau/Typescript-Samples/README.md

         }
       );
 ```

-In this code base,
-an `actionType` represents a particular database table.
-a `actionID` represents a row ID, and
+An `actionID` is optional and can represent a row ID for the data represented by the page.
+The `actionID` must be on the `actionType` table.
-a `bindingType` represents the foregin table of a data row that shares a relation-table row with the `actionID` row item on the `actionType` table.
+A `bindingType` is optional and can represent a foregin table of a data row that shares a relation-table row with the `action` row item.
-In the case of a form, an update form has a valid `actionID` and valid `bindingType` whereas a creation form has neither defined.
+In the case of a form, an update-form has both a valid `actionID` and valid `bindingType`, whereas a creation form has neither defined.

 ------------------------------------------------------
 *Loading relationship pages.*